krzysiekwie/hugowie/content/posts/mindshift-learning.md

 ### Your challenge

 By signing up for Mindshift, you’ve already taken the first step towards making meaningful changes to the way you think, learn, and live.
 These kind of changes involve breaking through unique personal challenges you face in these areas.
-So before moving on to Week 2, take a minute to reflect on one or more specific challenges you hope this course will help you break through, and share this with your fellow learners.
+So before moving on to week 2, take a minute to reflect on one or more specific challenges you hope this course will help you break through, and share this with your fellow learners.
 In the final week, we’ll come back to this point and ask you to share how your breakthrough journey has gone so far!
 You can help inspire us all!

 I'm taking part in a learn-to-code challenge.
 For around 30 years I've been tinkering with code in various areas but always treated that as a hobby and only challenged myself when I had a problem I needed to solve.
 In other words I've been staying in my comfort zone and only learned new skills/ languages/ framework if they were coming easy to me.
 What I'm hoping to do with the help of this course is to both broaden and deepen my passion for coding into the areas and to the level that is truly challenging and discouraging.
 I'm hoping to push my limits in serverside node & python, data analysis (maths and statistics) and possibly also general (more academic) CS.